-Join us at the second annual Boundary Waters Expo, to be held June 11-12th, 2016 at the Seagull Lake public landing on the Gunflint Trail.
+Join us at the third annual Boundary Waters Expo, to be held June 17-18th, 2017 at the Seagull Lake public landing on the Gunflint Trail.
 This is a family-friendly, hands-on event with fun for everyone.
 Come enjoy the place that National Geographic has named one of the world’s “50 Places of a Lifetime.”
 Your Boundary Waters Canoe Area Wilderness adventure starts here!

 The Boundary Waters Expo will feature: